The quantum limit to incoherent imaging is achieved by linear interferometry

 One such configuration is four evenly spaced collectors on a line.
 We find that the optimal interferometer is simply a quantum Fourier transform of the four modes (Fig.~\ref{f:4_det}), independent of the parameters.

-\sectionp{Discussion and conclusions:} Recent developments have shown that coherent detection schemes are optimal for estimating the transverse separation between two point-like weak incoherent sources.
-In particular, these schemes side step the so-called ``Rayleigh curse'' that limits the precision of direct detection in the sub-Rayleigh regime.
+{\it Discussion and conclusions:} Recent developments have shown that coherent detection schemes are optimal for estimating the transverse separation between two point-like weak incoherent sources.
+In particular, these schemes sidestep the so-called ``Rayleigh curse'' that limits the precision of direct detection in the sub-Rayleigh regime.

 Here, we solve the general problem of determining the three-dimensional positions of $N_S$ weak incoherent point-like emitters in an arbitrary spatial configuration.
 We introduce a general model where light is collected at different locations, and is coherently measured.
 Our model includes stellar interferometry and imaging through a circular aperture in the limit of a continuous distribution of collectors.